argonautproject/data-query/pages/_includes/argo-careteam-summary.md

 -    a fixed `Careplan.category.coding.system` = "[http://argonaut.hl7.org/]"
 -    a fixed `Careplan.category.coding.code` = "careteam"
-1. One participant role for each careteam member in `CareTeam.participant.role`
+1. One participant role for each careteam member in `CareTeam.participant.role` which has an [extensible + max valueset](definitions.html#extensible--max-valueset-binding-for-codeableconcept-datatype) binding to the to the [CareTeam Provider Role
-    -  CarePlan.participant.role is bound to the [CareTeam Provider Role Value Set] value set.
+Value Set] value set.
 1. Careteam members in `CareTeam.participant.member`